G-USI/asyncapi-python/README.md

 ## Supported Protocols / Use Cases

 Below, you may see the table of protocols and the supported use cases.
-The tick signs (✅) contain links to the examples for each implemented protocol-use case.
+The tick signs (✅) contain links to the examples for each implemented protocol-use case pair, while the hammer signs (🔨) contain links to the Issues tracking the progress for protocol-use case pairs.
+The list of protocols and use cases is expected to increase over the progress of development.

 | Use Case   | AMQP                                             |
 | ---------- | ------------------------------------------------ |